SergeyLC/crm/frontend/e2e/README.md

 ## Debugging

-- Use `npm run playwright:ui` to run tests in interactive mode with time travel debugging
+- Use `pnpm run playwright:ui` to run tests in interactive mode with time travel debugging
-- Use `npm run playwright:headed` to see the browser while tests run
+- Use `pnpm run playwright:headed` to see the browser while tests run
 - Add `await page.pause()` in your test to pause execution
 - Use VS Code Playwright extension for debugging
 - Check the `playwright-report/` directory for HTML reports after test runs